Gospel of the Kingdom—Part 3 takes from Matthew 13 where Jesus gives us spiritual insight about the kingdom in 8 parables.

 “Do you want us to go and pull them out?” the slaves asked him.

-Jesus differentiates between good seed and weed seed, between a man who sowed good seed and an enemy who sowed weed seed, between wheat and weeds that look like wheat.
+Note: Jesus differentiates between good seed and weed seed, between a man who sowed good seed and an enemy who sowed weed seed, between wheat and weeds that look like wheat.
 God sends his rain on the just and the unjust.
 He lets his people and those who are not his people live on the earth.
-At the harvest, the weeds will be burned and the wheat taken into His barn—the new Jerusalem (Rev 21).
+At the harvest, the weeds will be burned and the wheat taken into His barn—the new heaven and new earth (Rev 21).

 The parable of Mustard Seed

-Jesus uses the illustration of a mustard seed to tell us the kingdom of God would start small but when it is grown it will be big.
 The kingdom of God started small with only Jesus on earth.
 From the day of Pentecost it grew rapidly.
 Within 250 years the Church in the kingdom grew to around 20 million believers.
-There are over 1 billion citizens of the kingdom living on earth today.
-How did this happen?
-How does a seed grow?
+“Globally, Christianity is growing at a 1.27% rate.
+Currently, there are 2.5 billion Christians in the world.
+The world’s population, 7.7 billion, is growing at a 1.20% rate.”
+Facts and Trends

 The kingdom of God is in the Spirit (Ro 14:17).
 Just as yeast cannot be seen in flower dough we cannot see the kingdom with our natural eyes.
 Yet as the yeast permeates and raises the dough the kingdom permeates the entire world.